Bl-a-nk/2D-diff-solver/README.md

 A user only needs to call 'driver' to solve for the flux; all the other routines are called internally.

 ## Example run
-Given an input file called 'my_Input' and desired output file name 'my_Output'
+Given an input file called 'my_Input' and desired output file name 'my_Output', the solver is called by

+-- driver('my_Input','my_Output')

+The solved flux is then found in 'my_Output'

+### Component programs

+* driver
+Calls the solver

+* stdin
+Reads in the Input file and intializes the variable for the computation

+* diffusion_solver
+Computes the flux